trinistr/dicey/README.md

 The premier solution in total paradigm shift for resolving dicey problems of tomorrow, today, used by industry-leading professionals around the world!

-In seriousness, this program is mainly useful for calculating total frequency (probability) distributions of all possible dice rolls for a given set of dice.
-Dice in such a set can be different or even have arbitrary numbers on the sides.
+In seriousness, this program is mainly useful for calculating distributions of weights (or probabilities) of all possible dice rolls for a given set of dice.
+Dice in such a set can be different, have arbitrary numbers, or even be non-numeric altogether.
 It can also be used to roll any dice that it supports.

 ## Table of contents